-The International English Language Testing System or IELTS as it is recognized universally, is formed to evaluate the expertise and language skills of applicants across distinct areas of the English Language.
-IELTS score is acknowledged by most of the renowned academic and professional universities in several countries including the UK, USA, Canada, Australia, Ireland, etc. It is also required in the Immigration and Visas proceeding by the UK, Australia, Canada, New Zealand, and many more countries.
-As a result, a good score in IELTS is important in handing over the proof that one has great command over the English language.
-Further, we’ll get into details that what is a good IELTS score?
+The International English Language Testing System or IELTS as it is recognised universally is formed to evaluate the expertise and language skills of applicants across distinct areas of the English Language.
+IELTS score is acknowledged by most of the renowned academic and professional universities in several countries including the UK, USA, Canada, Australia, Ireland, etc. IELTS is one of the most important English proficiency tests.
+Let’s explore further, understand the IELTS Exam structure, how scores are calculated, and what tips you as an international student can follow to get a good IELTS score.

 The IELTS exam is divided into two modules primarily :